Child Abuse and Neglect

 - help expand access to optimally fluoridated water

 - expand the number of professionals who can provide dental care to low-income children

-Millions of pre-schoolers lack access to affordable, high-quality education opportunities.
+Millions of infants, toddlers, and young children lack access to affordable, high-quality early education opportunities.

-- High-quality pre-school increases a child’s chances of success in school and in life.
+- High-quality early eduction increases a child’s chances of success in school and in life.
 Children who attend are less likely to be held back a grade or need special education.
 They have higher earnings as adults and are less likely to commit crime.

 - Pre-Kindergarten Education Programs Lead to Better Future Educational Performance – Low-income children who attend pre-school programs perform at higher levels than those who do not.
 Children attending high-quality programs had one or more of the following outcomes: lower special education rates, lower grade retention rates, higher achievement test scores, higher high school graduation rates, and higher post secondary enrollment rates.

 - Pre-Kindergarten Education Programs Help the Economy Thrive – The average benefits from a universally accessible pre-school education program at ages 3 and 4 are estimated to be at least $25,000 per child, substantially more than the costs.
 The estimated cost- per-child (mixing half day, school day, and full day programs) is $8-$17K for two years.

 - High quality early learning opportunities are one of the most cost effective ways to improve children’s education, health, and economic outcomes, providing nearly a $7 return for every $1 spent.

 Millions of children and youth who are in unsupervised situations at the end of each school day would benefit from participation in quality after-school programs, where learning continues in a safe, supervised environment.